memgraph/docs/mage/query-modules/python/export-util.md

 #### Input:

-* `path: str` ➡ Path to the file where JSON will be saved.
+* `path: str` ➡ Path to the JSON file containing the exported graph database.

 #### Usage: